vippsas/vipps-login-api/vipps-login-api-faq.md

 When the user consents to sharing information with the merchant, the merchant has ~10 minutes to retrieve the information.
-The infomration can be retrieved evey time the user logs in.
+The information can be retrieved every time the user logs in.
 The merchant must save this information and handle everything according to GDPR.

 ## Why can I get userinfo after the user has revoked consent?